andrewtarzia/topology_scrambler/README.rst

 Overview
 ========

-A series of case studies showing the first example of toy-model cgx-driven cage structure prediction using graph enumeration.
+A series of case studies showing the first example of toy-model `cgx``-driven cage structure prediction using graph enumeration.

 This project is built on